 Ethel, Mrs H. Warner Allen, née Pemberton, 52, (1880-1974) was the wife of Herbert Warner-Allen, war journalist, oenologist and writer, and mother of George Warner-Allen artist.
-Whilst we don’t not know a great deal of her life, as yet, she enjoyed the theatre and the Warner-Allens were fond of dogs, as we shall see.
+An engaging raconteur, she enjoyed the theatre – and the Warner-Allens were fond of dogs, as we shall see.

 What’s On Her Mind?

 We may assume that Ethel is looking forward to a rather special evening in the company of rather special people.
-She may hope no-one asks after her dog.
+In the unlikely event that conversation lapsed she may have regaled the company with the antics of her dog, or the time she first switched on an electric light…..

 Ethel’s Story So Far